Nowhere Like New York - 8 Tourist Areas of Midtown

 Radio City Music Hall

 Radio City Hall is part of Rockefeller Center (with access found from 51st Street and 6th Avenue).
 Radio City has hosted an impressive list of talent with many famous musicians having had performed here.
 The Grammy and Tony awards have been held here too.
-There is a stage door tour available of the Hall - click here for more details.
+There is a stage door tour available of the Hall - check out the tour website for more details.

 The venue is famously known for being the home to the Rockettes.
 The Rockettes perform their popular Christmas Spectacular show in the Music Hall each year.
 I went to see this show one year and, while the dancing was spectacular, I was not overly impressed by the storyline of the show.
 However, the show is a staple of the NYC holiday season and, I was glad to have gone to see it.